daneleo35/quest-chat-panel/README.md

 The installer includes the Quest APK as a bundled resource for auto-install.

-The plain relay is still available:
+## The plain relay via command prompt/powershell

 Install the relay dependencies once: